 Some general safety rules to keep in mind are:

-Lock your residence hall doors at all times and do not let persons other than registered guests inside.
+Lock your residence hall doors at all times (you should do this whether you live on or off campus!) and do not let persons other than registered guests inside.
 Make sure you take the time to familiarize yourself with all residence hall rules as they may change during the season.

-Attend parades in groups, walk on well-lit streets, have designated meeting spots, and limit what you carry on your person (e.g., a small amount of cash, some form of ID, health insurance cards and one credit card).
+Attend parades in groups establish a well-known meeting place ahead of time so if anyone gets lost you'll know where to look.
+Walk on well-lit streets and limit what you carry on your person (e.g., a small amount of cash, some form of ID, health insurance cards and one credit card).
 When off-campus at parades or other events report any emergencies directly to the NOPD by dialing 911.
 Heavy traffic and congestion could limit the capability of TUPD officers to respond rapidly to off-campus locations.
 Have a plan for your return and make sure everyone is accounted for.
+If you carry a purse try and carry it across your torso and place important items in the front pocket.

 Don't park in the French Quarter or along a parade routes.

-Exactly 2 hours before a parade, fleets of tow trucks come to take all the cars off the route.
+Exactly 2 hours before a parade, fleets of tow trucks remove all the unauthorized cars off the route.
 City tow trucks can remove a car in less than two minutes.
 All vehicular traffic is limited to residential and business purposes.
 Use parking lots and garages to avoid tickets and towing fees.
 If you plan to use a ride service such as Uber or Lyft plan ahead and ensure you are entering the correct vehicle as there may be imposters.

-If you have a "tulane.edu" address, you are eligible to download this free phone app directly from on your phone.
+If you have a "tulane.edu" address, you are eligible to download this free phone app directly on your phone.
 This app features a "virtual escort," a means of confidentially reporting a crime, and a function to assist us in locating you should you get lost.
-The power of "GPS tracking technology can be in the palm of your hand."
+There is even a 'panic button' which will alert our dispatch center and put you directly in touch with the TUPD.
 The system only tracks data when you activate it.
 Your information remains on a secure server unless you activate it!

 The bathrooms available in the French Quarter are few and far between.